 In the case of a complete failure of the ALMCC, the SPMCC will assume the duties of the ALMCC.
-SPMCC will send validated Cospas-Sarsat alert data within the ALMCC service area to designated SPOCs or RCCs.
+SPMCC will send validated Cospas-Sarsat alert data within the ALMCC service area to designated SPOCs.
 In the Algerian SRR this will be Algiers RCC (this AFTN address is DAALZSZX).

-II / B.AR ARMCC - ARGENTINE MISSION CONTROL CENTRE1.
+II / A.AR ARMCC - ARGENTINE MISSION CONTROL CENTRELast updated: October 20121.
 GENERAL